 Join the Compost Revolution

-Darebin residents who hold a valid Concession Card are eligible to receive a 40 per cent discount off the recommended retail prices of one of the following composting systems:
+Darebin residents who hold a valid Concession Card are eligible to receive a 50% discount off the recommended retail price (RRP) off one of the following composting systems:

 - Compost bin - this bin can handle greater volumes but needs more garden space to be set up.
 They also require more manual labor.

 - Bokashi bin (kitchen compost) - this is a good solution if you have limited space as it can be kept on your kitchen bench